o-santi/o-santi.github.io/content/blog/rust-is-not-about-memory-safety.md

 language designers and compiler developers are by no means dumb, and yes, they know much, much more than me about these problems. undefined behavior exists exactly because there must be parts of your code that your compiler **must** assume that aren't possible, so that it can correctly compile. for example, let's say that you inadvertently try to dereference a pointer that you have no knowledge about. the C compiler simply does not have enough information to know if it is `NULL`, if it is still pointing to valid memory, or if the memory has been initialized, so it's approach is to simply emit code **as if** it was a valid, initialized, non-null pointer.

-it is essential to realize that this is an **assumption**, and in almost most cases, the compiler does not care whether or not it actually was actually still valid, so writing to it may have a myriad of effects of different effects (none of which are the compiler's concerns). sometimes, your system might correctly intercept a read/write from invalid/null memory and raise you a signal, but that is not guaranteed.
+it is essential to realize that this is an **assumption**, and in almost most cases, the compiler does not care whether or not it was actually still valid, so writing to it may have a myriad of effects of different effects (none of which are the compiler's concerns). sometimes, your system might correctly intercept a read/write from invalid/null memory and raise you a signal, but that is not guaranteed.

 and there are a huge number of tools to aid in finding undefined behavior in a code base, it's just that